Goldman reports highest profit in five years as trading picks up

 Trading got a boost after the Swiss central bank scrapped a cap on the franc, the European Central Bank announced its quantitative easing program, and the U.S. Federal Reserve moved to tighten monetary policy.

 That resulted in choppy trading that investment banks such as Goldman feed off.
-The bank's total trading revenue rose 23 percent to $5.46 billion (3.66 billion pounds) in the quarter ended March 31.
+The bank's total trading revenue rose 23 percent to $5.46 billion in the quarter ended March 31.

 Goldman's shares, which hit their highest since May 2008 on Wednesday, were down 0.3 percent at $200.53 in afternoon trading amid questions about whether the results were sustainable.